aakriti1613/Scientific_Calculator/README.md

 - **SymPy missing:** Re-run `pip install sympy`.
 - **Nothing happens on button press:** Check browser console; the backend must be reachable at `http://127.0.0.1:5000`.

-## Roadmap & Ideas

-- Graphing mode for plotted expressions.
-- History panel with export/share options.
-- Dark/light theming toggle driven by CSS variables.
-- Progressive Web App (PWA) packaging.

-## Contributing

-1. Fork the project and create a feature branch.
-2. Make your changes, following the existing code style.
-3. Document updates in this README if they affect usage.
-4. Open a pull request describing your improvements.

----

-Need assets for the gallery above?
-Create `docs/screenshots/` and drop three `.png` files named `screenshot-01.png`, `screenshot-02.png`, and `screenshot-03.png`—they will render automatically in the header.